 - Participants who permanently discontinued investigational product because of an adverse event (AE), regardless of relatedness to investigational product, in induction study (SHP647-301 [NCT03259334] and SHP647-302 [NCT03259308]).

 - Participants who are likely to require surgery for UC during the study period.

-- Participants are females who became pregnant during induction study, females who are planning to become pregnant during the study period, or males or females of childbearing potential not agreeing to continue acceptable contraception methods through the conclusion of study participation.
+- Participants are females who became pregnant during induction study (SHP647-301 [NCT03259334] and SHP647-302 [NCT03259308]), females who are planning to become pregnant during the study period, or males or females of childbearing potential not agreeing to continue using appropriate contraception methods (that is [i.e,] highly effective methods for female and medically appropriate methods for male study participants) through the conclusion of study participation.

-- Male participants who are planning to donate sperm must agree not to do so for the duration of the study and through 16 weeks after last dose of investigational product.
+- Participants who do not agree to postpone donation of any organ or tissue, including male participants who are planning to bank or donate sperm and female participants who are planning to harvest or donate eggs, for the duration of the study and through 16 weeks after last dose of investigational product.

 - Participants who, in the opinion of the investigator or the sponsor, will be uncooperative or unable to comply with study procedures.

 - Participants who have a newly diagnosed malignancy or recurrence of malignancy (other than resected cutaneous basal cell carcinoma, squamous cell carcinoma, or carcinoma in situ of the uterine cervix that has been treated with no evidence of recurrence).